ming-qiu/theia/README.md

 ## Scripts Overview

-### `clip-inventory.py` - Clip Export with Thumbnails
+### `clip-inventory.py` - Cut Point Export with Thumbnails

-Works with timelines with only 1 video track.
-Exports all clips from video track 1 with thumbnails to Excel.
+Exports the Record In, Record Out, and Source In timcodes of all shots with thumbnails to an Excel sheet.

 **Quick Usage:**
 ```bash